spinnaker/spinnaker.github.io/guides/tutorials/codelabs/kubernetes-source-to-prod/index.md

 ![](loadbalancers.png)

-# 3. Create a Demo Server Group
+# 3. Create a demo server group

 Next we will create a _Server Group_ as a sanity check to make sure we have set up everything correctly so far.
 Before doing this, ensure you have at least 1 tag pushed to your Docker registry with the code you want to deploy.
 Now on the _Clusters_ screen, select _Create Server Group/Job_, choose _Server Group_ from the drop down and hit _Next_ to see the following dialog: